123gra/forage-midas/README.md

 Firstly, download the tarball of the version installed and extract it in the /opt folder.

-rename the extracted file as intellij for ease.
+Rename the extracted file as intellij for ease.

 Then set an alias in .zshrc or/and .bashrc(whichever is in use) such as alias --alias_name--="/opt/intellij/bin/idea"